LunaDev9989/LunaDev9989/README.md

-# Hey, I'm LucaDev9989
+# Hey, I'm Luna aka LunaDev9989

 ## About me

-I'm a Discord bot developer
+I'm a developer of Discord bots and Minecraft plugins.

 ## Socials